Senior Editor

 - Draft titles and deks

-- Conduct image research for articles in print and online
+- Conduct image research and commission illustrations for articles in print and online

 - Manage social media accounts and newsletter using Mailchimp, Hootsuite, etc.